-Purée the yolks in a food processor.
-Alternatively press them through a food mill or sieve or mash them with a fork.
-Add mayonnaise, mustard, vinegar, turmeric (this gives the yolks a brighter yellow color) salt, and pepper to taste.
+Purée the yolks in the food processor.
+Or press them through a food mill or sieve or mash them with a fork.
+Add mayonnaise, mustard, vinegar and a pinch or two of turmeric (this gives the yolks a brighter yellow color).
+Salt and pepper to taste.
 The term “deviled” implies a degree of spiciness, however the amounts depend on your personal taste.
-Do start with just a tablespoon or so of mayonnaise, a teaspoon of mustard, and the same with the vinegar.
-You want to create a smooth creamy mixture, but one that is not too loose.
-It’s much easier to add additional seasonings than it is to correct a mixture that is too runny or spicy.
-Refrigerate the yolk mixture if not using immediately.
+Start with just a tablespoon or so of mayonnaise, a teaspoon of mustard, a pinch or two of turmeric, and the same with the vinegar.
+You want to create a smooth creamy mixture, but one that’s not too loose.
+It’s much easier to add additional seasonings than it is to correct a mixture that’s too runny or spicy.